 Lastly, there’s a USB-C 3.2 Gen 1 port to connect your USB-C peripherals conveniently.
 Note that you cannot use this USB-C port to output video or charge the laptop.

-Battery Life and Portability of the Acer Aspire 5 A515-56-32DK
+Battery Life and Portability

 Aspire 5’s battery life is pretty average.
-It typically lasts 6-8 hours, depending on how you use it.
+It typically lasts between 6-8 hours, depending on how you use it.
 The battery will drain faster if you run heavy programs.

 You can enable its power save mode to extend the battery up to eight hours, but the performance will be compromised.